 The kerberoxen move in small groups, shaggy, gray-brown, and asymmetrical.
 They mar the bleached landscape: hot tears on blotter paper.
 Their hooves punch down through snow and bone, raking and scraping to reveal willow, or crowberries, or lichen that has managed to take hold on a half-buried cranial plane.
-When a kerberox finds food, its central head lowers to eat, while the head on each side either rises to keep watch for competition if the patch is small, or begins calling out to neighbors in a low baritone if the food source is large enough for other members of the herd to eat.
+When a kerberox finds food, its central head lowers to eat, while the head on each side either rises: to keep watch for competition if the patch is small, or to call out to neighbors in a low baritone if the food source is large enough for other members of the herd to eat.

 Each kerberox only molts once a year, but Death is nothing if not patient.

 Death lives in an old wooden house in the center of the estate.
 The house is very warm.
 It’s connected to Death’s hothouse mulberry grove, where Death raises silkworms.
 Death knows the precise moment when each silkworm is ready to hatch, and is prepared.
 One eyedropper of warm water, squeezed onto the cocoon; nimble slender fingerbones, spinning the silk thread off in one single long strand; spindles, to collect the silk.
-The cocoon turns quickly in Death’s deft hands, until the last of the thread winds off, and the new moths– heritage Bombyx mandarina– fly off in little circles, dizzy but unharmed, until Death releases them.
+The cocoon turns quickly in Death’s deft hands, until the last of the thread winds off, and the new moths– heritage Bombyx mandarina– fly off in little circles, dizzy but unharmed.

 Death is a vegetarian.

-The house creaks and groans and squeaks in the constant wind, which Death finds to be a comfort.
+The house creaks and moans in the wind, which Death finds to be a comfort.
 Sometimes late at night, lying in an old wooden bed, Death relaxes and allows the clouds to dissipate.
 Moonlight performs a slow dappled waltz across the walls and ceilings of Death’s home, diffused by empty trees and reflected by snow, and the sound of a steam train engine calls across the grange, though there is no outbound traffic.
 Death’s angora rabbits shiver in their sleep on the quilted bedspread, and Death knows peace.

 Sometimes at night Death lies covered by the quilt in the moonlight, surrounded by small warm sleeping rabbits.
 Death remembers what it was like to have been alive.
 Remembers the fear of abandoning one’s body, the dreaded impending revelation of the mystery.
 If Death had eyebrows, they would raise in sympathy; if Death had lips, they would curl up in a small smile: recognition of shared experience; remembrance of crossing universal thresholds.